Xilinx/mlir-aie/docs/AIERouting.md

 }
 ```

-then we can connect the DMA to the rest of the array like so:
+Then, we can connect the DMA to the rest of the array like so:

  ```
 %s70 = AIE.switchbox(%t70) {